 The significance of his work came full circle in 1999 on Return of the Grievous Angel: A Tribute to Gram Parsons, an entire album of Gram covers featuring household names, including Chris Hillman, Elvis Costello, Emmylou Harris, Gillian Welch, Steve Earle, Wilco, Whiskeytown and others.
 The album, released as a carefully-crafted broadcast production and CD, illuminated all the elements of Gram’s artistry: the poignant lyrics, the colorful ensemble of instrumentation, and most of all, the enduring beauty of his songs.

 Over 50 years after The Byrds and The Flying Burrito Brothers first attempted to persuade rock audiences to believe in country music, the integration of country into different avenues of modern art, both mainstream and underground, is celebrated all around the globe.
-Where country music was once pigeon-holed to being a rural, conservative and rudimentary art form, Gram projected its honesty and the potency of its simplicity into crowds whom otherwise may have never understood its essence.
+Where country music was once pigeon-holed into being a rural, conservative and rudimentary art form, Gram projected its honesty and the potency of its simplicity within audiences whom otherwise may have never understood its true essence.
 His records never sold nearly enough and ultimately, his life and career were far too short for any impact he made to be blatantly visible while he was alive.
 For all his shortcomings as a person and professional musician, Gram’s quest to spread the gospel of country music was genuine and wholehearted.
 Five decades later, his enthusiasm thrives in the work of countless modern artists.